mnrojas2/DiaBloS/docs/source/basics.rst

     Also, if an input port has already a link with another port you cannot create another link.
 However this restriction does not apply to output ports.

+    Each port in the blocks has a unique identification.
+The input ports are always on the left side of the blocks, while the output ports are on the right side of the blocks.
+Between ports of the same type, they are differentiated according to their position from top to bottom starting from zero. e.g, a 3-input Adder block has inputs identified as :math:`i = {0, 1, 2}` and a single output identified as :math:`o = {0}`.

     <image>

 #.
 How to remove lines.